joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/drawing-api-example-algorithmic-visual-generator.md

 <div>

-The Algorithmic Visual Generator example dynamically draws to the stage several “satellites”, or circles moving in a circular orbit.
+The Algorithmic Visual Generator example dynamically draws to the stage several "satellites", or circles moving in a circular orbit.
 Among the features explored
 are:

 - Using the drawing API to draw a basic shape with dynamic appearances